-Thailand has become one of the most popular destinations for a new generation of digital nomads who seek to work and travel on their own terms.
+Thailand has become one of the most popular destinations for a new generation of location independent workers who seek to work and travel on their own terms.
 There are many advantages to working in Thailand as a freelancer: the low cost of living, tropical climate, generally relaxed environment, numerous recreational activities, and plenty of cafes and co-working places to get stuff done at.

 So how can freelancers—working for themselves—operate out of Thailand on the right side of the law?

 Freelancing?
 Partner With Iglu To Work in Thailand

 The obvious answer to the freelancing legal gray area is to team up with a Thai company.
 With a local company sponsoring your business visa and work permit, you’ll be able to carry out your work legally.

 Iglu is just such a company to specialize in the relocation of individuals and small teams of digital professionals to Thailand.